dart-lang/site-www/src/tools/pub/publishing.md

   files whose names begin with `.`).
 * If you're using Git, any files ignored by your `.gitignore` file.

+{% comment %}
+PENDING: Here only to make it easy to find the packages discussion: packages-dir.html
+{% endcomment %}

 Be sure to delete any files you don't want to include (or add them to `.gitignore`). `pub publish` lists all files that it's going to publish before uploading your package,